-Texas Man Meant To Be Babysitting, Beats One-Year-Old Girl To Death
+Allante Edwards: Texas Babysitter Beats 1-Year-Old Girl To Death

 — Belinda (@belinberry) August 24, 2016

-Jennifer Cangemi in a Facebook post said her heart was shattered at the loss of her daughter and prayed for her little girl to watch over her and the other kids from heaven.
-A post showed the distraught mother lying next to her child while she was on life support, she said a piece of her heart would forever remain with her daughter.
+In a Facebook post, Jennifer Cangemi said her heart was shattered at the loss of her daughter and prayed for her little girl to watch over her and the other kids from heaven.
+A post showed the distraught mother lying next to her child while she was on life support.
+She said a piece of her heart would forever remain with her daughter.

 [Featured Image by Irving Police Department]